maoo/maven-tiles/README.md

 - Aggregate multiple tiles in one single pom (see examples/wicket-quickstart/pom.xml)
 - Tiles get inherited from parent (see examples/wicket-quickstart/runner/pom.xml)

+## WHAT NEEDS TO BE TESTED

+- Maven properties defined within a tile should be visible from others
+- What happens when 2 tiles define the same configuration?
+- What happens when 2 tiles define 2 different executions of the same plugin?

 ## CURRENT ISSUES